edibotopic/edibotopic-website/content/blog/2023-09-17-conditional-science.md

-Funding proposals, press releases and lectures relating to such a project will then all start with the premise that the product under investigation has been claimed to be a major contributor to human disease, even if this claim is not to be tested.
+Funding proposals, press releases and lectures relating to such a project will then all start with the premise that the product under investigation has been claimed *could* be a major contributor to human disease, even if this claim is not to be tested.

 Food science is an applied field.
 Even if the original claim was false